Our ethical & anti-corruption approach

 This platform guarantees protection for whistle-blowers (in particular confidentiality) and ensures that their reports are processed.

-This whistle-blowing system is made available to all of the Group’s stakeholders (employees, partners, investors and citizens), allowing them to report any breaches of the Code of Conduct for Ethical Business Practice, as well as any crimes or offenses, violations of human rights and fundamental freedoms, threats to human health and safety, or damage to the environment related to Bonduelle’s activities.
+This whistle-blowing system is made available to all of the Group’s stakeholders (employees, partners, investors and citizens), allowing them to report any breaches of our internal ethical principles, as well as any crimes or offenses, violations of human rights and fundamental freedoms, threats to human health and safety, or damage to the environment related to Bonduelle’s activities.

 If you wish to submit a complaint about a Bonduelle product or contact customer service, we are at your disposal here.

-In particular, you can use the whistle-blowing system for issues related to the Bonduelle Group’s activities:
+In particular, you can use the whistle-blowing system for issues related to the Bonduelle Group’s activities if you want to report :

 You can use the whistle-blowing system set up by Bonduelle to report the above-mentioned situations, so long as: